The total gain or loss (as a percentage) that an investment realises over a given time period.

 A portfolio holding less of a particular security (or sector or region) than the security’s weight in the benchmark portfolio.

 Money from a number of investors pooled together and invested collectively in investments such as shares and bonds.
-Each investor owns a unit (or a number of them), the value of which relates to the value of those items owned by the fund.
+Each investor owns units, the value of which relate to the value of assets in the fund.

-This gives the holder the right to buy shares at a fixed time in the future for a price that is set when the warrant is issued.
+This gives the holder the right to buy shares at a fixed time in the future for a price that is set when the warrant is issued; however, there is no requirement to do so.

 The annual dividend or income on an investment expressed as a percentage of the purchase price.